-If a couple doesn’t share the same goals, more conflicts and frustration arise because their values and beliefs are not aligned.
-It does not mean you have to be in perfect harmony at all times and agree on everything.
+If a couple doesn’t share the same goals, more conflicts, and frustration arise because their values and beliefs are not aligned.
+It does not mean you must always be in perfect harmony and agree on everything.
 There are differences you need to work and manage together.
 However, you must agree on the most important aspects of life like faith, family, and finances.

-Being unequally yoked can ruin the marriage.
+Being unequally yoked can ruin the marriage relationship.
+However, God hates divorce.
 If you’re constantly at odds with each other, you won’t cultivate love and peace.
 Instead, you will always sow conflict and division.

-An example of being unequally yoked is when you would want to go to church on Sunday, but your spouse just wants to stay at home or hang out with friends.
+An example of being in an unequally yoked marriage is when you would want to go to church on Sunday, but your spouse just wants to stay at home or hang out with friends.

 Dating is the stage where you get to know more about your partner before marriage.
 It’s the phase where you decide whether both of you are willing for a lifelong commitment.

 Being equally yoked in dating is also important as marriage.
-You wouldn’t want to waste your emotions and time, right?
+You wouldn’t want to waste your emotions and time.
 Don’t invest so much in a relationship that’s not equally yoked.
 If you invest too much, it might leave you emotionally and spiritually bankrupt.